Malik Kafur's invasion of the Pandya kingdom: Birdhul

 Next, Malik Kafur marched to Vira Pandya's headquarters, called "Birdhul" by Amir Khusrau.
-This is same as "Birdaval", which is named as the capital of the Ma'bar country (the Pandya territory) in Taqwīm al-buldān (1321), a book by the Kurdish writer Abu'l-Fida.
+This is the same as "Birdaval", which is named as the capital of the Ma'bar country (the Pandya territory) in Taqwīm al-buldān (1321), a book by the Kurdish writer Abu'l-Fida.
 British scholar A. Burnell identified Birdhul as Virudhachalam.
 According to Mohammad Habib and Banarsi Prasad Saksena, who transliterate the name as "Bir-Dhol" (or "Vira-Chola"), the term may be a figure of speech invented by Khusrau to refer to the capital of Vira Pandya.
 It can be derived from the words "Bir" (Vira) and "Dhol" (drum), thus equivalent to "the drum (capital) of Vira Pandya".
 While describing Malik Kafur's entry into the city, Khsurau states "the Bir (Vira) had fled, and the Dhol (Drum) was empty".

 Owing to the war between the two brothers, the Pandya forces were not in a position to offer much resistance.
 Vira Pandya originally planned to flee to an island, but was unable to do so for some reason.
 Instead, he first marched to Kabam, a city whose identity is uncertain.
 He collected some soldiers and wealth from Kabam, and then escaped to Kandur (identified with Kannanur on the banks of the Kollidam River).

 At Birdhul, the Delhi army found a contingent of around 20,000 Muslim soldiers in the Pandya service.
 These soldiers deserted the Pandyas, and joined the Delhi army.
 Instead of killing them for being apostates, the Delhi generals decided to spare their lives.

 With help of the Muslim deserters, the Delhi army tried to pursue Vira Pandya, but had to retreat because of heavy rainfall.
-According to the Khusrau, the rural areas were so flooded that "it was impossible to distinguish a road from a well".
+According to Khusrau, the rural areas were so flooded that "it was impossible to distinguish a road from a well".
 A large part of the Delhi army encamped at Birdhul, while a small party went out in search of Vira Pandya despite the heavy rains.
 At midnight, the unit brought the news that Vira Pandya was at Kannanur.